llmsym/PathEval/README.md

 ## Project Structure

 ### dataset
-The original dataset from `HumanEval-X` are split into:
+The original dataset from `HumanEval-X` is split into:
 - humaneval_cpp.jsonl
 - humaneval_java.jsonl
 - humaneval_py.jsonl

-All the code related to Abstrat Syntax Tree analysis, including transform scripts to construct our dataset `PathEval` are placed into:
+All the code related to Abstract Syntax Tree analysis, including transform scripts to construct our dataset `PathEval` are placed into:
 - cpp_ast_analysis.py
 - py_ast_analysis.py
 - java_ast_analysis.py

+The reconstructed datasets are placed into the:
+- patheval_cpp.jsonl
+- patheval_java.jsonl
+- patheval_py.py

+They can be obtained by running the corresponding `_ast_analysis.py` file.

 We use the following scripts to query LLMs:
 - gpt_run.py